gabriel01913/GabrielToonShader/Manual/GTShader_Manual.md

 # Genshin Style

-Genshin Impact is a game developed by miHoYo, is a chinese company, that make games with a anime style.
-The texture pipeline for achieve this visual, is not too mucn different then a PBR pipeline, their use the same pipeline texture, like albedo texture, normal map, height map, and so on.
-The differences is that their divide the enviroment and the character in two render pipelines, wheres the character pipeline focus and achieving and more acurrated anime style, and the enviroment focus on a more waterpaint style, that works really good together.
+Genshin Impact is a game developed by miHoYo, is a Chinese company, that make games with an anime style.
+The texture pipeline for achieving this visual, is not too much different than a PBR pipeline, they use the same pipeline texture, like albedo texture, normal map, height map, and so on.
+The differences are that they divide the enviroment and the character in two render pipelines, where's the character pipeline focus and achieving and more accurate anime style, and the environment focuses on a more waterpaint style, that works really well together.

 [Here you can watch the miHoYo talk about the render pipelines](https://www.youtube.com/watch?v=egHSE0dpWRw&ab_channel=UnityKorea)

 <img width = "800" src="Image/genshinayakaleakmain.jpg">